 Artists Statement

-May 2023
+May 2026

 As a painter I am concerned with the aesthetic quality of paint, mark making, the materiality of paint on the surface of the canvas.

-As a visual artist I have a longstanding relationship with the blousy and erotic peony flower.
+I have a longstanding relationship with the blousy and erotic peony flower.
 I work with my flowers from their first coy blooming though to decay.
 For me flowers become more beautiful as their petals become translucent in death – leaving a ‘shroud’ of richly hued stems and petals that are both intense and fragile.

 Alongside my still life paintings I use the formalism of the self portrait as a space to investigate self, identity, and sexuality.
 My self-portraits are cryptic, intimate and poetic; giving glimpses of the selves I have been, might be or could be.

-As a visual artist I have a longstanding relationship with the blousy and erotic peony flower.
+I have a longstanding relationship with the blousy and erotic peony flower.
 I work with my flowers from their first coy blooming though to decay.
 For me flowers become more beautiful as their petals become translucent in death – leaving a ‘shroud’ of richly hued stems and petals that are both intense and fragile.

 Alongside my still life paintings I use the formalism of the self portrait as a space to investigate self, identity, and sexuality.
 My self-portraits are cryptic, intimate and poetic; giving glimpses of the selves I have been, might be or could be.